-- 2.2.1 The certification body shall make its services accessible for all applicants whose activities fall within its declared field of application.
-Certification requirements, inspections and decisions shall be confined to the scope of the certification being granted. - 2.2.2 Access to certification shall not be conditional upon the size of the operator or membership of any association or group, nor shall certification be conditional upon the number of certificates already issued by the certification body.
+- 2.1.1 The policies and procedures that govern the operation of the certification body shall be non-discriminatory. - 2.1.2 The certification body shall make its services accessible for all applicants whose activities fall within its declared field of application.
+Certification requirements, inspections and decisions shall be confined to the scope of the certification being granted.